LamonatoAndrea/KringleCon4/03. Thaw Frost Tower's Entrance/03.01. Grepping for Gold/README.md

 Answer is: `14372`

 #### 3.1.1.4.
 How many hosts with status Up have no (detected) open TCP ports?
-I created two temporary files, one with all the IP addresses of hosts with "Status: Up" and one for hosts that shows at least one port.
-I then used `wc` to count lines in each file and did a subtraction using bash:
+I created two temporary files, one with all the IP addresses of hosts with `Status: Up` and one for hosts that shows at least one port.
+I then used `wc` to count lines in each file and did a subtraction using `bash`:
 ```bash
 elf@3a26e5a3624b:~$ grep "Status: Up" bigscan.gnmap | cut -d " " -f 2 > host_up
 elf@3a26e5a3624b:~$ grep "Ports: " bigscan.gnmap | cut -d " " -f 2 > host_ports